jacebenson/cedar/docs/versioned_docs/version-2.0/services.md

 > **What's the difference between Service Validations and Validator Directives?**
 >
-> [Validator Directives](directives.md#validators) were added to Redwood in v0.37 and provide a way to validate whether data going through GraphQL is allowed based on the user that's currently requesting it (the user that is logged in).
+> [Validator Directives](directives.md#validators) were added to Cedar in v0.37 and provide a way to validate whether data going through GraphQL is allowed based on the user that's currently requesting it (the user that is logged in).
 These directives control _access_ to data, while Service Validators operate on a different level, outside of GraphQL, and make sure data is formatted properly before, most commonly, putting it into a database.
 >
 > You could use these in combination to, for example, prevent a client from accessing the email addresses of any users that aren't themselves (Validator Directives) while also verifying that when creating a user, an email address is present, formatted correctly, and unique (Service Validations).

 ### Displaying to the User

-If you're using [Redwood's scaffolds](cli-commands.md#generate-scaffold) then you'll see requisite error messages when trying to save a form that runs into these validation errors automatically:
+If you're using [Cedar's scaffolds](cli-commands.md#generate-scaffold) then you'll see requisite error messages when trying to save a form that runs into these validation errors automatically:

 ![image](https://user-images.githubusercontent.com/300/138919184-89eddd9e-8ee7-4956-b7ed-ba8daaa0f6ea.png)

-Otherwise you'll need to use the `error` property that you can [destructure](https://www.apollographql.com/docs/react/data/mutations/#executing-a-mutation) from `useMutation()` and display an element containing the error message (Redwood's [form helpers](/docs/forms) will do some of the heavy lifting for you for displaying the error):
+Otherwise you'll need to use the `error` property that you can [destructure](https://www.apollographql.com/docs/react/data/mutations/#executing-a-mutation) from `useMutation()` and display an element containing the error message (Cedar's [form helpers](/docs/forms) will do some of the heavy lifting for you for displaying the error):

 ```jsx {13,21}
 import { Form, FormError, Label, TextField, Submit } from '@cedarjs/forms'